Predefined security policies and HTTP response headers

 If the header is turned on with the default, preconfigured value, it blocks almost each external resource from loading and this may prevent pages to use external CSS, fonts, images, scripts, etc. If your site is using external resources, you should allow all trusted domains in the header configuration for each respective resource type.

 NOTE: You can use the Content-Security-Policy-Report-Only header that will allow you to fine-tune the header without breaking any existing pages.
-For more information, see Administration: Configure reporting.
+For more information, see Configure reporting.

 For more information about using the Content-Security-Policy header, see: